-- 1. a safe and supportive learning environment, free from discrimination or harassment. - 2. be treated with respect and dignity by teachers, administrators and fellow students. - 3. prepared, knowledgeable and supportive teachers. - 4. clearly stated academic/behavioral criteria and timely feedback on their performance. - 5. fair and unbiased treatment from teachers in respect to grading policies, acknowledgement and classroom activities.

-- 6. an academic challenge in his/her classes according to his/her ability. - 7. express himself/herself freely provided that it is constructive and does not cause offence. - 8. assemble with other students in a peaceful manner. - 9. maximum use of school facilities (as budget allows) with the permission of the faculty. - 10. inquire teachers about grades received or assignments given, provided it is done politely and respectfully.
+- 1. Safe and supportive learning environment, free from discrimination or harassment. - 2.
+Be treated with respect and dignity by teachers, administrators and fellow students. - 3.
+Prepared, knowledgeable and supportive teachers. - 4.
+Clearly stated academic/behavioral criteria and timely feedback on their performance. - 5.
+Fair and unbiased treatment from teachers in respect to grading policies, acknowledgement and classroom activities. - 6.
+An academic challenge in his/her classes according to his/her ability - 7.
+Express himself/herself freely provided that it is constructive and does not cause offense. - 8.
+Assemble with other students in a peaceful manner. - 9.
+Maximum use of school facilities (as budget allows) with the permission of the faculty. - 10.
+Inquire with teachers about grades received or assignments given, provided it is done politely and respectfully.